-- 1. In the Indicators panel, Events List, or the Nodal Graph, hover over any entity to access a context tooltip. - In the Actions section of the tooltip, select Pivot to Investigate > Hosts/Files.
+- 1. In the Indicators panel, Events List, or the Nodal Graph, hover over any entity to access a context tooltip. - 2.
+In the context tooltip panel, select Pivot to Investigate > Hosts/Files.
 If you hover over a host or IP or MAC address entity and click Pivot to Investigate > Hosts/Files, it displays the Hosts view with a specific host listed.
 If you hover over a filename or file hash entity and click Pivot to Investigate > Hosts/Files it displays the Files view with a specific file listed.